LOGISTICS

 Late Policy

-Automatic extension until Sunday 6:00 pm
+No penalty until Sunday 8:00 pm

 If you have accommodations through DAS, get the notification letter sent ASAP